 Drive that DeLorean back to 2025

-Okay, so quantum-AGI-DeLoreans sound fun (and they are), but what about the real world of today?
+Okay, so quantum and agentic DeLoreans sound fun, but what about the real world of today?
 You don’t need a time machine to start making supply chains smarter right now.
-Here’s the pragmatic playbook if you have already got AI managing SCM for you:
+Here’s the pragmatic playbook if AI is already part of your SCM, to keep outcomes measurable safe:

-And to bring it all back to where we started – The Traveling Salesman – I hope he will return home someday soon using the shortest cost-effective path that AI can choose for him.
+And to bring it all back to where we started, the Traveling Salesman, I hope he will return home soon using the shortest cost effective path that AI can choose for him.
+(Gartner)

 “Here he lies where he longed to be;